qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 which ensures that all write operations (issued with the same `ordering`) are performed and observed sequentially.

-- `weak` ordering does not provide any additional guarantees, so write operations can be freely reordered
+- `weak` _(default)_ ordering does not provide any additional guarantees, so write operations can be freely reordered.
-- `medium` ordering serializes all write operations through a dynamically elected leader, which might cause minor inconsistencies in case of leader change
+- `medium` ordering serializes all write operations through a dynamically elected leader, which might cause minor inconsistencies in case of leader change.
-- `strong` ordering serializes all write operations through the permanent leader, which provides strong consistency, but write operations may be unavailable if the leader is down
+- `strong` ordering serializes all write operations through the permanent leader, which provides strong consistency, but write operations may be unavailable if the leader is down.
-- default ordering is `weak`

 ```http
 PUT /collections/{collection_name}/points?ordering=strong